Riot police move in to end Myanmar copper mine protest

 “LOSE-LOSE SITUATION”

-“Only third parties, including some Western forces, will be glad to see this result,” it said, blaming “some Westerners” and non-government organizations for instigating the protests.
+“Only third parties, including some Western forces, will be glad to see this result,” it said, blaming “some Westerners” and non-government organisations for instigating the protests.

 “We must not give up on the project.
 Even if it is eventually stopped, Chinese companies should receive compensation according to the contract and international practice,” it said.